ThomasL642/AI-Boss/README.md

 # AI-Boss
-A RL environment made to simulate a work enviroment
+An RL environment made to simulate a work environment